 The map shows the approximate viewpoints from which the first and third photos were taken, just in case some clever arse notices the buildings in the background are different and thinks I've got it wrong.
 The first view is marked in purple and the third in a horrible yucky greeny bluey colour.
 The second photo is of course taken from nearly the same place as the third one.
 I'm fairly sure what they've done here is knock down the building on the right of the horrible white thing and then started on the rear appendages of the white thing itself.

-In the aftermath of WW1, Worcester "adopted" Gouzeaucourt, one of the villages in Flanders destroyed in the war, to help it rebuild, apparently largely by dumping the surplus production of various Worcester manufacturers on it.
+In the aftermath of WW1, Worcester "adopted" Gouzeaucourt, one of the villages on the Somme battlefield destroyed in the war, to help it rebuild, apparently largely by dumping the surplus production of various Worcester manufacturers on it.
 (The original plan was to adopt Gheluvelt, naturally, but Gheluvelt held out for actual bricks and mortar and sweat, which was deemed too expensive, so they picked somewhere else beginning with G instead.)
 In order to raise funds for this, they designated the Glover's Arms demolition site a "Ruined Flanders Village" and charged people to look round it.
 Look, they even dug a little trench and put a soldier in it.
 It sounds like a kind of sick joke, but they had some fucking weird ideas back then (like excluding soldiers from the peace celebrations) and it seemed like a good enough plan that a few other towns also independently had the same idea, although I don't think anywhere else made the site by driving a tank through the middle of town.

 This took place a day or two after the photo in front of Lawley's, so ten days or so in advance of the 19th July date designated nationally for peace celebrations, but it was still reported as being part of Worcester's Peace Carnival.
 I suppose being all agog to start driving your new tank through some houses is a good enough excuse for kicking off ten days early.